Faculty/Staff Recommendations and References

 References for Post-Graduate Employment, Licensing, and Credentialing

 If a student takes issue with an answer to any of the Specific Questions noted on the form, or explanations for ‘yes’ answers on the form, the student may request reconsideration for the answer to that specific question/explanation by submitting an appeal to the Program Director.
 Appeals must be submitted for the first Letter of Reference Form completed by the MPAS Program.
 Appeals will not be accepted for any subsequently completed forms.
-Appeals will not be accepted after the students submits the release form for the first Program Director’s Letter of Reference.
+Appeals will not be accepted after the students submits the release form for the first Program’s Letter of Reference.
 The Program Director will then submit the appeal request to the Student Progression Committee (SPC) chairperson who will call for an SPC meeting to discuss the appeal.
 The SPC decision, reached by consensus among SPC committee members, is final and not open to any further appeals from the student.